 Adam Wathan is a Laravel developer and podcaster by profession.
 He has contributed to a number of open source Laravel projects on GitHub.
 Adam is also known for introducing Test driven Laravel application.
-Beside development, he also has a podcast at Full Stack radio, in which he talks about how developers could build great software products.
+Beside development, he also has a web development podcast at Full Stack radio, in which he talks about how developers could build great software products.
 In this interview, Adam talks about Laravel development and the workflows he follow for pro level development.

 Let’s start the Interview,

 Cloudways: Hi Adam, Thanks for taking out the time for this interview.
 Briefly, can you tell us about yourself and your motivations for becoming such an exceptional programmer?

 Ans: Sure!
 I got interested in building websites when I was 10 or 11 years old, and it didn’t take long before I wanted to do something like handle a form submission, which couldn’t be done without learning some sort of server side language.

 PHP was the most prevalent option (for a long time as a teen, I didn’t even know you could use other languages!) so that’s what I started learning.
 I learned just enough to do what I needed at the time but didn’t get into programming at a deeper level until I decided to go to college for software engineering.

 That’s where I started learning about things like object-oriented design, and really became passionate about writing well-designed software.
 I remember becoming obsessed with books like “Agile Principles, Patterns, and Practices in C#” by Uncle Bob, and “Refactoring: Improving the Design of Existing Code” by Martin Fowler.

 Cloudways: Adam, you have done a lot of your work in Laravel.
 Can you tell us something exciting about your Laravel projects.
 What is “Test Driven Laravel” Project?